mrk1992/robust_matching_network_on_remote_sensing_imagery_pytorch/README.md

 We propose a matching network for gradually estimating the geometric transformation parameters between two aerial images taken in the same area but in different environments.
 To precisely matching two aerial images, there are important factors to consider such as different time, a variation of viewpoint, size, and rotation.

-This paper has been accepted in SMC 2019. [[Paper link]](https://github.com/mrk1992/robust_matching_network_on_remote_sensing_imagery_pytorch/files/7630976/A.Robust.Matching.Network.for.Estimating.Geometric.Transformation.on.Aerial.Image.pdf)
+This paper has been accepted in SMC 2019. [[SMC version](https://ieeexplore.ieee.org/document/8913881)]

 ## Requirements